mattyhempstead/smooth-scroll/README.md

 # smooth-scroll

 A Chrome extension to allow for quick and easy keyboard scrolling

-Hold `Shift+Up` to scroll up
+Hold `Shift+ArrowUp` to scroll up
-Hold `Shift+Down` to scroll down
+Hold `Shift+ArrowDown` to scroll down